sigg3/ease/README.md

 EASE is specifically made for non-expert users, which means that all options have sane defaults.
 The user only needs to specify input file(s) and a passphrase, and EASE will handle the rest.
 Let's bring cryptography to the masses!

+EASE currently runs on GNU/Linux and Microsoft Windows.

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 (Black style not yet implemented, but am working on those lengthy lines..)